nightsurge/nightsurge.github.io/index.md

     Discord
   col_3: <strong>Social:</strong><br><a href="https://top.gg/bot/613818499285909504"
     title="Discord Bot on Top.gg">Discord Bot on Top.gg</a>
-  col_4: "<em>Xbox is a registered trademark of Microsoft and used only as a reference.
+  col_4: "<em>*Features still in development<br><br>Xbox is a registered trademark
+    of Microsoft and used only as a reference.
 We do not claim any ownership of the trademark or Xbox product.</em>"

 ---
 foo bar